caiyu6666/DDAD/README.md

 * pydicom 2.3.0 (for data preprocessing)

 ### Data Preparation
 1. Download the training dataset of [RSNA Pneumonia Detection Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) and [VinBigData Chest X-ray Abnormalities Detection](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/data) challenge.
-Notice that we only use their training set as labels of testing set are not available.
+Note that we only use their training set as labels of testing set are not available.
 2. Use `data/preprocess.py` to preprocess the two datasets respectively.
 The output files should be `*.png`.
 3. Move the repartition files `rsna_data.json` and `vin_data.json` to corresponding data roots and rename to `data.json`.